JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/developer-guide/serialization.rst.md

 ==========================================

-When KSQL serializes a row into a Kafka message, the key field is serialized into the message\'s key, and any value field(s) are serialized into the message\'s value.
+When KSQL serializes a row into a Kafka message, the key field is serialized into the message\'s key, and any value fields are serialized into the message\'s value.

 By default, if the value has only a single field, KSQL serializes the single field as a named field within a record.
 However, this doesn\'t